AlacrisIO/legicash-facts/README.md

 To experiment with our software, you need four components:

   1. A private ethereum network in which to run the experiments.
-You can launch it with:
+     You can launch it as follows,
+     with state kept in `_ethereum/` and logs in `_run/logs/testnet.log`:

-        make run-ethereum-net
+        make run_ethereum_net

   2. A server for the side-chain.
-You can launch it with:
+     You can launch it as follows,
+     with state kept in `_run/legicash` and logs in `_run/logs/legicash.log`:

-        make run-side-chain-server
+        make run_side_chain_server

   3. A client for the side-chain.
-You can launch it with:
+     You can launch it as follows,
+     with state kept in `_run/legicash-client` and logs in `_run/logs/legicash-client.log`:

-        make run-side-chain-client
+        make run_side_chain_client

-  4. The nginx webserver as a frontend to the above using the SCGI protocol:
+  4. The nginx webserver as a frontend to the above using the SCGI protocol.
+     You can launch it as follows,
+     with logs in `_run/logs/{access,error,access-legicash}.log`:

         make nginx